niaid/dsb/README.md

 ## Weighted Nearest Neighbor multimodal clustering using dsb normalized values with Seurat <a name="wnn"></a>

-Below we demonstrate a variation on Seurat’s weighted nearest neighbors multimodal clustering method where the protein dsb normalized values are used directly, rather than running PCA on the protein values.
+Below we demonstrate using Seurat’s weighted nearest neighbors multimodal clustering method with dsb normalized values as input for the protein assay.
 The performance of this algorithm is better on larger datasets but we demonstrate here on this small dataset as an example.

-Since there are so few proteins measured on most datasets (usually tens), we’ve found that using the dsb normalized protein matrix as the protein assay as opposed to compressing protein data with PCA can help with interpretation.
-One can also use the default implementation of the WNN algorithm by running PCA on the dsb normalized values.
+Of note, the default recommendation of the WNN method is to first compress both the ADT and mRNA data into principal components.
+For a dataset with a smaller number of proteins, we have found that just using the dsb normalized cells x protein directly rather than compressing the ADT data into principal components can improve the resulting clusters and interpretation of the joint embedding.
+Datasets generated with recently available pre-titrated panels consisting of more than 100 or 200 proteins may benefit more from dimensionality reduction with PCA.

+Below, examples are provided for using both the dsb normalized protein values directly as well as the dsb normalized values compressed into principal components (the default WNN method).
+Again, this algorithm is more powerful on datasets with a greater number of cells.

 ``` r
 # use pearson residuals as normalized values for pca